Albert Ellis: Final years

 During his final years he worked on his only college textbook with longtime collaborator Mike Abrams with whom he co-authored 3 books along with several research articles and chapters, including the textbook Personality Theories: Critical Perspectives.
 Ellis' penultimate book was an autobiography entitled "All Out!" published by Prometheus Books in June 2010.
-The book was dedicated to and included contributions by his wife, Dr Debbie Joffe Ellis, to whom he entrusted the legacy of REBT.
+The book was dedicated to and included contributions by his wife, Debbie Joffe Ellis, to whom he entrusted the legacy of REBT.

 In early 2011, the book Rational Emotive Behavior Therapy by Albert and Debbie Joffe Ellis was released by the American Psychological Association.
 The book explains the essentials of the theory of REBT for students and practitioners of psychology as well as for the general public.
-In 2019 his wife, Dr Debbie Joffe Ellis, updated the Rational Emotive Behavior Therapy book, and the second edition of that book was published.
+In 2019 his wife, Debbie Joffe Ellis, updated the Rational Emotive Behavior Therapy book, and the second edition of that book was published.
 Albert Ellis and Debbie Joffe Ellis worked together in every area of his work in their years together; Albert Ellis entrusted her to continue his work and she was "the greatest love of his life".

 In eulogy of Albert Ellis, APA past president Frank Farley states:Psychology has had only a handful of legendary figures who not only command attention across much of the discipline but also receive high recognition from the public for their work.
 Albert Ellis was such a figure, known inside and outside of psychology for his astounding originality, his provocative ideas, and his provocative personality.
 He bestrode the practice of psychotherapy like a colossus...In the opening ceremony of the 2013 American Psychological Association Convention, Ellis was posthumously awarded the APA Award For Outstanding Lifetime Contributions to Psychology.
 It highlights the profound and historic role played in the life and evolution of the fields of psychology and psychotherapy.

-Philosophical works

-The Road To Tolerance (Prometheus Books, 2004) explains the philosophies underlying REBT - particularly an attitude of tolerance - and relates it to many religious, philosophical, and social movements.